ProVal-Tech/development-standards/CODE.md

 >
 > ❌ Nathan develops the feature along with another optional parameter: `-Hotdog`.
 This parameter changes all of the hambuger emojis to hot dog emojis (🌭).
 Because the entire Get-Hamburger project is centered around hamburgers, this was an inappropriate addition.
 He should have created a new project for `Get-HotDog` instead.
 >
 > ❌ Nathan develops the feature and puts in a pull request.
 The reviewer finds that Nathan's code ignores the `-Count` parameter and prints out a vertical line of hamburgers equal to the `-Height` parameter.
-This was not the intention of the request was, and the PR was sent back to Nathan with changes requested.
+This was not the intention of the request, and the PR was sent back to Nathan with changes requested.
 >
 > ❌ Nathan develops the feature along with another optional parameter: `-Cheese`.
 This parameter adds a cheese emoji (🧀) next to all of the hambuger emojis.
 Because chesse is indeed related to a project centered around hamburgers, this was an appropriate addition, but not for this issue.
 He should have created a new issue and branch for adding this feature instead.